 Subscribe to Rainmakers.

-Forged with partners from private equity in the North, and backed by elite teams of advisory businesses, the event brought together funders, entrepreneurs, and business leaders to focus on the opportunities and challenges of building a dynamic and competitive economy in the North.
+Forged with partners from private equity in the North, and backed by elite teams of advisory businesses, 2025's conference brought together funders, entrepreneurs, and business leaders to focus on the opportunities and challenges of building a dynamic and competitive economy in the North.

 The Venue.